A LESSON IN CREAMY

 So why do we eat something our senses tell us to reject?
 Because we don’t trust our senses under all circumstances, because we see others do it, because we like breaking our own genetically determined rules for survival, because we like to tempt fate, because it feels good, even though the consequences are bad – but mostly bad long-term.
 It’s the short-term enjoyment, pleasure, adventure, risk-taking that exhilarates us.
 That’s how we read it > exhilaration, instead of fear.
 So there’s a trip-wire someplace that misguides us to think fun instead of fear.

 * [RE: RULE OF THUMB reference.
 You could beat your wife with a stick no thicker than your thumb, but most people don’t make that connection any more.
 I didn’t.
 I had to look it up.
-I thought is was more like a measurement, thumb to eye, however that goes as your thumb moves further away, what does the artist see?]
+I thought is was more like a measurement, thumb to eye, like the artist moving their thumb further and further away as if sizing up something – what does the artist see?

 Glutamate is the most prominent neurotransmitter in the human body/brain.
 An excess of glutamate has been linked to numerous neurological-based diseases and disorders.
 Glutamate is most prominently found in animals, but also exists in plant-life.